Amourspirit/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 >>> Calc.save_doc(wb, "foo.ods")
 >>>
 >>> Lo.close_doc(wb)
->>> lo.close_office()
+>>> Lo.close_office()

-The workbook will start off with a single sheet named Sheet. **You can change the name of the sheet by storing a new string in its title attribute.**
+The workbook will start off with a single sheet named Sheet.
+You can change the name of the sheet using the set_sheet_name() method which stores a new string in its title property.

 Any time you modify the Workbook object or its sheets and cells, the spreadsheet file will not be saved until you call the save_doc() workbook method.
 Enter the following into the interactive shell (with example.xlsx in the current working directory):